VTBOLT/BOLT_V_Dash/README.md

 ## Usage
 Run `vCanScripts/VCAN_SETUP.sh` with sudo perms to set up a vCAN channel\
 `node server` from the can directory\
-`npm start` to startup React development server\
+`npm start` from the dashboard directory to startup React development server\
-`npm run electron-start` to open Electron window displaying React app
+`npm run electron-start` from the dashboard directory to open Electron window displaying React app